Heliozoa/mirai/README.md

 - detecting and adapting to drift, packet loss, latency spiking etc.

 #### mirai-game
-A sample game that should provide an interface for all the functionality provided by Mirai.
+A sample game that should provide implement all the functionality provided by Mirai.
 To accomplish this, it should
 - be able to quickly save and load the game state